stevej2608/reactpy-utils/docs/src/reference/types.md

-A collection of type definitions.
+A collection of type definition helpers.

 ::: reactpy_utils.types